So, this is not D&D or even tabletop related. I'm going to call this page "worldbuilding" and put it in the same category, though.

 During first puberty, most of the physical changes are set into motion.
 This starts on average between the ages of 10 and 12 years old, and is considered complete when second puberty starts.

 Second puberty starts on average between 17 and 20 years old and is faster and more unpredictable than first puberty.
 It lasts an average of six months to a year, though has been known to last 6 or 7 years in rare cases.
-During second puberty the changes from first puberty are finished and sexual maturation is triggered.
+During second puberty the changes from first puberty will be completed and sexual maturation is triggered.
 The pheromone glands of alphas and omegas activate and they get their first rut/heat respectively.
 Betas have a milder second puberty with weaker or no pheromones and no rut or heat.
 All roles will become able to procreate during second puberty.
 Others will also be able to discern an individual's role by pheromones and scent starting with second puberty.

 Just like humans, omegaverse humans have a multitude of hormone combinations, the most influential groupings being alpha hormones and omega hormones.